JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

 is an optimal homotopy! $H$ is called a *parameter homotopy* since we do a homotopy in the parameter space of our (family) of polynomial systems.

-Since this paradigm is so common we support it out of the box with HomotopyContinuation.jl:
+This strategy is so essential that we support it out of the box with HomotopyContinuation.jl:

 ```julia